HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/image-resize-in-dotnet-2026.md

 ### File size

-Last blog, I kept the icc-profile for MagickNet to convert the color space.
-This time I did not, and so the colors are off, but the filesize is low for this package.
+For measuring file-size I took the 320px-images for each package used on this page:

 ![File size](../assets/images/imageresize2026/filesize.svg "File size")

-So, in the end, the filesize reflects more on my abilities to find the right settings in the library in a restricted amount of time, while keeping the processing at a certain level, than it says about the qualities of the library itself.
+In the end, the filesize reflects more on my abilities to find the right settings in the library in a restricted amount of time, while keeping the processing at a certain level, than it says something about the qualities of the library itself.

 ### Memory allocation